Faculty – Class Teachers

 Julieta is an experienced educator with over 20 years of teaching in private schools.
 She holds a Bachelor’s Degree in Interpretation and Translation, a Teacher’s Certificate, and a TKT (Teaching Knowledge Test) Certificate.
 In addition, she earned a Bachelor’s Degree in Human Development, deepening her understanding of how children learn, grow, and thrive.
 Beyond the classroom, she is passionate about supporting students’ emotional and social growth.
 For the past three years, she has co-led children’s workshops on Emotional Intelligence and Mindfulness alongside her daughter, Mariana, helping young learners build resilience, empathy, and self-awareness.
 Her teaching philosophy centers on nurturing the whole child—academically, emotionally, and socially—while fostering a love of learning that lasts a lifetime.

-Kaydance Love Movement Teacher
+Kaydance Christensen Movement Teacher

 Marine Kojanyan Eurythmy Teacher